zachleat/BigText/README.markdown

 ### Adding a default min font size

     <div id="bigtext">
-        <div>This is a super long line that will probably be resized to epically small proportions.
-We need a minimum font size!</div>
+        <span>This is a super long line that will probably be resized to epically small proportions.
+We need a minimum font size!</span>
     </div>
     <script>
     $('#bigtext').bigtext({